kvedala/beautiful-jekyll/astronomy_hobby.md

 pre COVID-19 days again, for a long time.
 Therefore, the onus is on oneself to remain engaged and ensure loneliness due to being alone, is kept at bay.
 Hobbies play a vital role in this endeavour.
-It has been shown, time and again, that pursuing hobbies improves mental health keeping depression at bay.[^1,][^2] Many even classify hobbies into three broad categories: physical hobbies, intellectual hobbies and spiritual hobbies.
+It has been shown, time and again, that pursuing hobbies improves mental health keeping depression at bay.[^1] [^2] Many even classify hobbies into three broad categories: physical hobbies, intellectual hobbies and spiritual hobbies.

+[^1]: M. R., &quot;Concerning Hobbies,&quot; *The Irish Monthly*, vol. 33, no. 389, pp. 625-627, 1905.

+[^2]: D. Fancourt, S. Opher and C. de Oliveira, &quot;Fixed-Effects Analyses of Time-Varying Associations between Hobbies and Depression in a Longitudinal Cohort Study: Support for Social Prescribing?,&quot; *Psychotherapy and Psychosomatics*, vol. 89, pp. 111-113, 2020.
+DOI: [10.1159/000503571](https://dx.doi.org/10.1159/000503571)

-Physical hobbies can include
-yoga or taking up a
-building project in home.
+Physical hobbies can include yoga or taking up a building project in home.
 Intellectual hobbies can be well known puzzles like sudoku and crosswords, chess or building a mechanical contraption of a dragonfly mimic that stimulate the brain.
 Meditation, studying religion and self analysis can be classified as spiritual hobbies.

-Seldom will one find a
-hobby that can span all
-the three categories.
+Seldom will one find a hobby that can span all the three categories.
 One such exceptional hobby, is astronomy – the study of celestial objects and phenomena.
 It is easy, in the context of news articles that we read of the discoveries being made, to think of the incredible amount